uclid-org/uclid/README.md

 # Installation
 There are currently two ways to install UCLID5: downloading the latest pre-build package and building from source.
 Please make sure you have all the pre-requisites before proceeding to installation.
 Due to the nuances in the later Mac OS versions, we prepare separately a compact list of the installation instructions [here](mac-install.md).

-## Pre-requisites
+## <a name="prereqs"></a> Pre-requisites

 #### 1. [Z3 version 4.8.8.](https://github.com/Z3Prover/z3/releases/tag/z3-4.8.8)
 You will need the Z3 SMT solver to be installed on your system.
+Earlier versions of Z3 should work, but the CI is tested with version 4.8.8. uclid5 requires that the Z3 dynamic link library (libz3.so on Unix-like platforms) as well as the dynamic link library for the Z3/Java API (libz3java.so on Unix-like platforms) be in your dynamic library path (`$LD_LIBRARY_PATH` on Unix-like platforms; just `PATH` on Windows).

-Earlier versions of Z3 should work, but the CI is tested with version 4.8.8.
-If you are building Z3 from source, make sure the Z3/Java interface is enabled in your build (typically by passing `--java` to the `mk_make.py` script).
-To install z3 on Unix-like systems, download the source code and run the following:
+If you prefer to build Z3 from source, make sure the Z3/Java interface is enabled in your build (typically by passing `--java` to the `mk_make.py` script).
+To install z3 on Unix-like systems from source, download the source code and run the following:

 ```bash
 python scripts/mk_make.py --java